rozlynboutin/microbiome_helper/Predict-phenotypes.md

 ### FAPROTAX

 Functional Annotation of Prokaryotic Taxa (FAPROTAX) is a database that maps prokaryotic taxa with functions reported in the literature.
-See the (FAPROTAX website)[http://www.zoology.ubc.ca/louca/FAPROTAX/lib/php/index.php?section=Home] for details.
-If you want to make changes to the database be sure to check out the (license agreement)[http://www.zoology.ubc.ca/louca/FAPROTAX/lib/php/index.php?section=License].
+See the [FAPROTAX website](http://www.zoology.ubc.ca/louca/FAPROTAX/lib/php/index.php?section=Home) for details.
+If you want to make changes to the database be sure to check out the [license agreement](http://www.zoology.ubc.ca/louca/FAPROTAX/lib/php/index.php?section=License).

 The script collapse_table.py can be used for linking your OTUs of interest with this database (which is "FAPROTAX.txt").